 For example, CanScribe is accredited by the ADHI for our Medical Transcription program, you can read more about accreditation here.

 Do you see the difference?
-Which school would you want to enroll with?
+Which school would you want to enroll in?

 The answer to that should be YES!
 Speaking to graduates should provide an unbiased outlook on the “online training experience.”
 You can also ask graduates questions you might not feel comfortable discussing with an admissions advisor, such as what the support staff was like, how long did it take to achieve a response, what the course was like, etc.